 The good news continues, especially for those who suffer from the dreaded mid-afternoon slump.
 Going plant-based has an amazing effect on the amount of energy that you’ll have, and you can sustain that boost in energy throughout the day.

 The knock-on effect that this has on your life is not to be underestimated.
-You’ll suddenly find that you want to exercise, you’ll be more productive and you’ll get to do more of the stuff that you love to do simply because you’ll be energised enough to do it.
+You’ll suddenly find that you want to exercise (especially cardio exercise that helps burn that excess energy), you’ll be more productive and you’ll get to do more of the stuff that you love to do simply because you’ll be energised enough to do it.

 Your digestive system will thank you for it